 - Backups must be verified.
 The easiest non-technical way to do this is just make it a routine task to attempt a file restore.

 - Backups must keep multiple versions.
-If your files are encrypted and then backed up before you spot it and you only have one backup copy, then that too will become inaccessible.
+Imagine you only have one backup copy: if your files are encrypted and then backed up before you spot the attack, then that too will become inaccessible.

 Ideally have more than one backup destination: one in the office for quick restore and one online for emergencies.